Meet the Sheriff

 He was raised by a grandmother who moved to Milwaukee upon the death of his mother.
 His father was the longtime business manager at Laborers’ International Union 113, and his mother was a nurse.
 Earnell’s interest in law enforcement was shaped by an encounter he had as a young boy with a police officer who accused him of stealing a woman’s purse.
 Earnell told the officer he had not stolen a purse but instead was on the way to the store for his grandmother.
 The officer knowing that Earnell was not involved in a theft drove off and Earnell continued on his way.
 It was there that Earnell saw the awesome power and authority a law enforcement officer has and knew that’s what he wanted to do.
 When Earnell joined the police department, one of the first officers he met was the officer he had encountered.
 To this day, that officer and his brother, also a police officer, and Earnell remain friends.

 Earnell is married to his wife of 24 years and has two adult children and one grandchild.
 He is an active member of St. Matthew CME Church, where he’s been a member for over 50 years.
 He has served on the boards of the Grand Avenue Club and Sojourner Family Peace Center.
 On Nov.
-6, Earnell won the Milwaukee County General Election for Milwaukee County Sheriff and will take office on Jan.
+6, Earnell won the Milwaukee County General Election for Milwaukee County Sheriff and took office on Jan.
 7, 2019.
 He plans to restore honor, integrity and professionalism to the Milwaukee County Sheriff’s Office.

 The Milwaukee County Sheriff's Office (MCSO) maintains the county jail, provides bailiff services for the cirucit court, patrols the freeway, provides law enforcement presence at Milwaukee Mitchell International Airport and the Milwaukee County Institutions Complex.
 We maintain the peace throughout the County.